Dosugamea/CFS/README.md

 3. Import `install.sql` (which frequently breaks on schema changes.
 If error occurs report issue immediately)
 4. Import `data.sql`, which contains song data and download data.
 5. Put **DECRYPTED** dbs from game data into the path spicified in `config/database.php`.
+6. Enable the PHP pathinfo() and test the database conetion.
 6. Done!